 By planting more bee-friendly gardens across campus, we can help save our fuzzy little friends.
 Why?
 Bees are one of our most precious pollinators, responsible for one-third of the food we eat.
 Their hard work is also essential to healthy ecosystems for sustaining animal and human life.
 Sadly, up to 40% of pollinators may be at risk for extinction in a few years.

-Bee Campus USA program within the Office of Sustainability at Tech to raise money for creating more pollinator-friendly habitats at Virginia Tech.
+To help meet the university’s goal of preserving insect pollinators, the Virginia Tech Honors College has teamed up with the Bee Campus USA program within the Office of Sustainability at Tech to raise money for creating more pollinator-friendly habitats at Virginia Tech.

 These efforts began all thanks to Honors student Susan Sale who served as last year’s sustainability officer for Hillcrest Hall Council.
 When she heard that the Office of Sustainability at VT was looking to be a part of Bee Campus USA, she pitched the idea of planting a pollinator garden at Hillcrest Hall to the chair of the Bee Campus Committee.